hdShang/arxiv-daily/docs/cs-CV/2025-10-17/papers/251015371v1-cortical-ssm-a-deep-state-space-model-for-eeg-and-ecog-motor-imagery.md

 ---
 layout: default
-title: Cortical-SSM: A Deep State Space Model for EEG and ECoG Motor Imagery Decoding
+title: "Cortical-SSM: A Deep State Space Model for EEG and ECoG Motor Imagery Decoding"
 ---

 # Cortical-SSM: A Deep State Space Model for EEG and ECoG Motor Imagery Decoding